joshu-git/odin-recipes/README.md

 # odin-recipes
-<p>Odin Recipes is a project focused on demonstrating the skills detailed below in the form of a website that showcases recipes.
-Thank you for reading.</p>
+<p>Odin Recipes is a project for demonstrating the skills detailed below iby creating a website for recipes.
+Thank you for reading.
+To view the website please click: <a href="https://joshu-git.github.io/odin-recipes/index.html" target="_black " rel="noopener noreferrer"><strong>Here</strong></a></p>
 <h4>Skill Demonstrated:</h4>
 <ul>
     <li>Using the WSL command line</li>